 uBlock is the last good adblock extension for Chrome, its performance impact is minimal if at all, and it works very well.

 However, since I've been running websites I know how difficult it can be to earn enough money to keep those websites either breaking even or profitable, especially when bad webmasters (such as those who run YouTube) make people hate all ads.
 There's a right way to display ads and many wrong ways.
 On-site popups, auto-playing videos, and ones that open other pages are the worst, and I really don't like distracting animated ads either.
 Static small ads are okay.

 And so, I've disabled uBlock in Chrome, and will be attempting to browse the web without any form of adblock.
 The only thing I'm doing that will alleviate some of the transgressions I have with ads is making plugins like Flash click-to-play, which really cuts down on the animated ads and auto-playing video ads, and I think Flash should die anyway.
 So far it's actually not been a bad experience with this setup, if a site has too many ads or popups, I simply don't visit that site again.
 Sites like Forbes (which is terrible) show a landing page with an ad before you visit the site, so I've added them to my hosts blacklist so I don't ever make the mistake of visiting them again.

-I think with the combination of Flash disabled and avoiding shitty sites with shitty ad practices, this experiment will go alright.
+I think with the combination of Flash disabled and avoiding garbage sites with garbage ad practices, this experiment will go alright.